Skip to content

 Timing your moves

 Right now (during Bologna): Watch the official livestream and X for real-time results.
-The smart money moves before decklists are officially posted.
-If you see three Sett players on the Day 2 broadcast, the cards are already going up.
-Buy before the formal decklist article drops.
+If you are watching the market, the important window is before decklists are formally posted.
+If you see three Sett players on the Day 2 broadcast, check whether the cards have already moved before chasing.

 After Bologna (Monday through Wednesday): This is when the full decklists hit sites like riftdecks.com and runesandrift.com.
 Expect a second wave of price movement as casual players see the results and buy into the winning strategies, and this wave is smaller than the live-event spike but tends to last longer.